design system

 Beyond the Basics: Extra Technologies and Tools

-Each element serves a specific purpose, and as we delve deeper, it will all come together and make sense.
+Each element serves a specific purpose; as we delve deeper, it will all come together and make sense.
 Moving forward with this series, we will use the Vanilla stack, HTML, CSS and JS (which is what you are familiar with) as the foundation and add on to it so that everything makes sense.

 Remember, the key to mastery lies not in mastering every tool available but in selecting the ones that fit with your project.
 Happy coding!